dabrahams/Contracts/Contracts.md

 to take a deeper look at the ideas.

-Because we have practitioners here from many language backgrounds, I'm writing most of these examples in no particular language.
+Because we have practitioners here from many language backgrounds, I'm writing most examples in no particular language.
 Hopefully, they should be easily read as pseudocode, but if you have questions, please ask and I'll try to clear them up.
 Also speaking of languages, I'm going to refer to English a lot, and please consider that a shorthand for “whatever human languages you use to communicate about software,” which is just too long to repeat.

 ## Correctness